PTB-M4D/PyDynamic/doc/PyDynamic.uncertainty.rst

 analysis in metrology.
 The analysis of dynamic measurements typically involves methods from signal processing, such as digital filtering, the discrete Fourier transform (DFT), or simple tasks like interpolation.
-For most of these tasks, methods are readily available, for instance, as part of :mod:`scipy.signals`.
+For most of these tasks, methods are readily available, for instance, as part of :mod:`scipy.signal`.
 This module of PyDynamic provides the corresponding methods for the evaluation of uncertainties.